Accredited official statistics

 This publication provides National Statistics on APD receipts, declarations and passenger numbers.

 APD is due on aircraft that depart from airports in the UK and carry passengers.
-Duty is charged on each passenger at the rate for the place of their final destination.
+Duty is charged on each passenger at a rate depending on the distance to their final destination.

 • Band A: distance from London to the country’s capital is 0 to 2,000 miles